WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 ### Development tier

-From now on development tier will be run using *webpack-dev-server*.
+From now on development tier will be mostly run using *webpack-dev-server*.

 There is still possibility to build for *previous type of development* though - the one as up until this chapter.